ARM-software/lisa/doc/source/quickstart.rst

           the :doc:`installation` section.

 Make sure you have Python 2.7 and a recent Android SDK with API level 18 or above installed on your system.
+A complete install of the Android SDK is required, as WA uses a number of its utilities, not just adb.
 For the SDK, make sure that either ``ANDROID_HOME`` environment variable is set, or that ``adb`` is in your ``PATH``.

+..
+Note:: If you plan to run Workload Automation on Linux devices only, SSH is required,
-.. note:: A complete install of the Android SDK is required, as WA uses a
+          and Android SDK is optional if you wish to run WA on Android devices at a later time.

-          number of its utilities, not just adb.
+          However, you would be starting off with a limited number of workloads that will run on Linux devices.

 In addition to the base Python 2.7 install, you will also need to have ``pip`` (Python's package manager) installed as well.
 This is usually a separate package.

-.. note:: For Linux, SSH is also required.

 Once you have the prerequisites and a tarball with the workload automation package, you can install it with pip::